 Things to do in Skradin

-Skradin is a very small village but is interesting in it's own right.
+Skradin is a very small village but is interesting in it's own right and has a number of cool things to see.
 If you have a spare hour or two a short climb up to the Trdava Fortress in the centre of town affords some great views back over the Krka river, the town of Skradin and out to the main bridge separating Skradin and Sibenik.

-This article contains affiliate links meaning I receive a very small percentage of any bookings made at no extra cost to you.
+This article contains affiliate links meaning I may receive a small commission for any bookings at no extra cost to you.
 I only ever link to products I personally recommend.
-Thanks for your support of this blog!
+Thanks for your support!